BinishaJ/BinishaJ/README.md

 # Hello👋 I’m Binisha Joshi 💻

-I am a Software Engineer (Node.js developer) and a BSc.
+I am a Full stack developer and a BSc.
 CSIT graduate from Nepal 🇳🇵

 ## Currently I am working with...